 Your old heart, which was captive to desires of the flesh and enslaved to sin, was replaced with a new heart with new desires and appetites.
 Your new heart beats with new passions and they are the passions of the Holy Spirit.

-This is why John can say outlandish things like this:
+Which is why John can say things like this:

 No one who lives in him keeps on sinning.
 No one who continues to sin has either seen him or known him.
 (1 John 3:6)